 Unlike brands like Sally Hansen that comes with over 200ml of product, Innisfree Polish Remover only has less than half of that quantity – at 100ml.

 On a per ml basis, Innisfree Polish Remover is significantly pricier.
-However, if you look at it in absolute term, it’s just S$4 per bottle – view latest online price.
+However, if you look at it in absolute term, it’s just S$4 per bottle – view latest price on Shopee SG.

 For the sake of novelty, fragrant orangey scent and to try out a Korean-made product, I think this polish remover is pretty cheap.